lindandoping/R-Programming-Assignment-2/README.md

 # R-Programming-Assignment-2
-Solution to R Programming Assignment 2
+Solution to R Programming Assignment 2 see attached R file